Women's suffrage in Alabama

-Women's suffrage in Alabama went through several stages.
 Early women's suffrage work in Alabama started in the 1860s.
 Priscilla Holmes Drake was the driving force behind suffrage work until the 1890s.
 Several suffrage groups were formed, including a state suffrage group, the Alabama Woman Suffrage Organization (AWSO).
 The Alabama Constitution had a convention in 1901 and suffragists spoke and lobbied for women's rights provisions.
 However, the final constitution continued to exclude women.
 Women's suffrage efforts were mainly dormant until the 1910s when new suffrage groups were formed.
 Suffragists in Alabama worked to get a state amendment ratified and when this failed, got behind the push for a federal amendment.
 Alabama did not ratify the Nineteenth Amendment until 1953.
 For many years, both white women and African American women were disenfranchised by poll taxes.
-Black women had other barriers to voting including literacy tests and intimidation.
-Black women would not be able to fully access their right to vote until the passage of the Voting Rights Act of 1965.
+Blacks finally obtained their right to vote with the passage by Congress of the Voting Rights Act of 1965.